Final lawsuit against ex-Butler County auditor dismissed

 Former Butler County Auditor Roger Reynolds is finally off the hook on all fronts now that the $1.35 million civil lawsuit against him has been dismissed.
 Reynolds was found guilty in December of a suggested partnership between Lakota Local Schools and Four Bridges Golf Club to expand the indoor golf training facility for the Lakota teams and using his influence as auditor to push for a facility.
 NICK GRAHAM/STAFF

-After three years and five separate legal actions, the final civil lawsuit against that was filed for multi-millions of dollars by his neighbor and the one that spawned criminal charges has been dismissed against former Butler County auditor Roger Reynolds.
+After three years and five separate legal actions, the final civil lawsuit that was filed for multi-millions of dollars by his neighbor and the one that spawned criminal charges has been dismissed against former Butler County auditor Roger Reynolds.

-Late last week, attorney Chip Goff filed a “dismissal with prejudice” notice meaning the $1.35 million civil lawsuit against Reynolds filed by former neighbor Gerald Parks is over for good.
-At one point Parks was seeking $4 million before the visiting judge tossed most of the claims.
+Late last week, attorney Chip Goff filed a “dismissal with prejudice” notice meaning the $1.35 million civil lawsuit against Reynolds filed by former neighbor Gerald Parks. is over for good At one point Parks was seeking $4 million before the visiting judge tossed most of the claims.

 Parks sued Reynolds in September 2021 and those allegations prompted a criminal prosecution.
 The Ohio Supreme Court fully exonerated Reynolds of any criminal wrongdoing in August.
 The two main allegations were that Reynolds used his office and political clout to doom three development deals in Liberty and West Chester townships and removed agricultural tax breaks from Parks’ land.
 Reynolds was sued individually and in his capacity as auditor.